sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/have_a_screen.rst

 **Step 10**

-Input the new password of Raspberry Pi and click “Next”.
+Input the new password of Raspberry Pi and click \"Next\".

 .. image:: media/image59.png
    :alt: IMG_264